mducducd/Pathology_agent/docs/AML_AGENT_PIPELINE_METHODOLOGY.md

 the opened view, not blindly mark the candidate center.
 Guardrails enforce an overview-first workflow, discourage repeated same-region navigation, warn on low-tissue fields, prevent duplicate ROIs, and require finalization after the ROI target or cap is reached.
-The default AML setting uses a target of five accepted ROIs and a hard cap of five accepted ROIs.
+The runtime exposes `target_accepted_rois` and `max_accepted_rois` as configuration parameters; the tuned AML defaults are 5 and 5 respectively.

 ## ROI Marking And Evidence Capture